arijsdijk/Play-it-wright/README.md

 ### Contact

-If you have any questions please contact me via [Linkedin](https://www.linkedin.com/in/arjanrijsdijk/)
+If you have any questions please contact me via [Linkedin](https://www.linkedin.com/in/arjanrijsdijk/) or create a issue on this repository.